Zorlin/veda/README.md

 Veda is designed to be a direct, action-oriented orchestrator.
 When you start Veda, it will ask for your project goal and then immediately begin working on it.

 **What to expect:**
-- When you start Veda, you'll be prompted to describe your project goal in a single input.
+- When you start Veda, you'll be prompted to describe your project goal in a single input (in the TUI).
 - Veda will immediately begin orchestrating agents to work on your project.
-- You can interact with Veda at any time to provide more information, pause, or change direction.
+- You can interact with Veda at any time via the TUI to provide more information, pause, or change direction.
 - Files mentioned in your messages will be automatically read and analyzed.
 - You can press Ctrl+D to detach from the interactive session; Veda will continue building in the background.